iriberri/tilelog/README.md

 # Tilelog

 ## Introduction
-Analysis of tile requests from parsed Fastly logs.
+Analysis of map tile requests from parsed Fastly logs.

 This project was developed as the final project for my Bachelor's degree in Telematics Engineering at UC3M through 2015.